Supervised fine-tuning (SFT)#

 Entry points and other model families#

-They share the preparation, sampler, and trainer plumbing in medvision_bm.sft.sft_utils (prepare_dataset, prepare_trainer, prepare_trainer_fullFT).
-Extending the same recipe to another supported family — for example gemma4, medgemma, or qwen3vl — follows the identical two-recipe pattern: a train__SFT-CoT__<family> / train__fullFT-CoT__<family> module reusing these helpers, the matching --model_family_name, the family’s decoder-layer class in --fsdp_transformer_layer_cls_to_wrap, and the right --lmms_eval_opt_deps for env_setup.
+They share the preparation, sampler, and trainer plumbing in medvision_bm.sft.sft_utils (prepare_dataset, prepare_trainer, prepare_trainer_fullFT) and differ mainly in their collate function and chat template.
+Extending the same recipe to a new family follows the identical two-recipe pattern: a train__SFT-CoT__<family> / train__fullFT-CoT__<family> module reusing these helpers, the matching --model_family_name, the family’s decoder-layer class in --fsdp_transformer_layer_cls_to_wrap, and the right --lmms_eval_opt_deps for env_setup.
 See Add a model for that walkthrough.

 See also#